Log media and objects

 points

-is a NumPy array with the same format as the simple point cloud renderer shown above.boxes
+is a NumPy array containing coordinates and colors for the points to render using the same formats as the simple point cloud renderer shown above.boxes

 is a NumPy array of python dictionaries with three attributes:corners